Security

 • Team name + contact person,

-• Members (name, role, core competence, history or rough CV)
+• Members (name, role, core competency, background, or brief resume)

-• Relevant experience & possible references (e.g. comparable industry projects, hackathons, other challenges)
+• Relevant experience & potential references (e.g., comparable industry projects, hackathons, other challenges)

-• Description of the solution (architecture / approach, central technology)
+• Description of the solution (architecture / approach, core technology)

-• State of development (idea / concept / prototype / product)
+• Stage of development (idea / concept / prototype / product)

-• Resources required (data / hardware / test scenarios)
+• Required resources (data / hardware / test scenarios)

-• Why is this team particularly suitable?
+• Why is this team particularly well-suited?
 (Combination of skills and implementation experience; access to relevant stakeholders / markets; ...)

 DefTech Forges and Challenges

-Each Forge bundles specific challenges from the defense and security sector that have been defined together with stakeholders from the field.
+Each Forge brings together specific challenges from the defense and security sectors that have been defined in collaboration with stakeholders from the field.

-The focus is on challenges with high application potential, in which innovative solutions are developed and taken forward.
+The focus is on challenges with high application potential, in which innovative solutions are developed and further refined.

 Military Space